 South Carolina, like all states, distinguishes felonies from misdemeanors based on the seriousness of the offense.
 Felonies are considered the more serious of the two and carry potential prison time.
-This article will discuss felony sentencing, probation, and parole in South Carolina.
+This article will discuss felony classifications and sentencing in South Carolina.
 For information on misdemeanors, see South Carolina Misdemeanor Crimes by Class and Sentences.

 Other felonies—of which there are quite a few—don't follow the above classification system and are referred to as either exempt or non-specified.